piontekle/bloccipedia/README.md

 [PostgreSQL](https://www.postgresql.org/) - The relational database used

 # Versioning
 I use GitHub for versioning.
-For the versions available, see the tags on this repository.

 # Author
 Lauren Piontek